paultisaw/writeups/2024/Polyglots_friday_1/Really_Secure_Algorithm.md

 phi_n = (p - 1) * (q - 1)
 d = mod_inverse(e, phi_n)
 ```
-We can test that our `d` is correct by encrypting then decrypting some dummy value
+We can test that our `d` is correct by encrypting then decrypting some dummy value:

 ```python
 value = 1234